Jump to topic

 Before You Start

 Over the next few weeks, you will be working with the Human Resources recruiter who offered you the position.
-This person is your main contact until you arrive on campus for day 1 of your new position.
+This person is your main contact until you arrive on campus on your first day of your new position.
 If at any time you have a question, please reach out to this person by email or by phone.
 If you need this information, please visit our Meet the Team page.

 Once all required clearances are received, your hire will be processed through the Workday system.
 You will receive multiple emails the week prior to your start date from the College of Medicine HR Team via the askCOMHR@pennstatehealth.psu.edu email address and from Penn State University.